Deep Bayesian Active Learning, A Brief Survey on Recent Advances: Introduction

-Representing the uncertainty of either embedding space or output probability space is challenging especially when we are going to use deep learning tools and concepts.
-It would show up in multiple scenarios in which we need to measure the model uncertainty such as problems addressed by classical active learning or its various versions.
-In practice, we are interested in forming a desired output probability space in a typical active learning framework, which necessitates the model uncertainty measurement and representation.
-In recent years, multiple efforts have been performed to introduce deep learning tools to active learning framework.
-Authors of \cite{b6}, in their work as a pioneered effort, discussed that bringing deep learning tools into active learning setting poses two major problem; uncertainty representation and the amount of data needed to train the model.
-In next two sections, in order have a tast of basic concepts and some theoretical concepts, a brief overview of the learning paradigm of active learning and Bayesian neural network will be presented.
+On the other side, representing the uncertainty of either embedding space or output probability space is challenging where we are going to use deep learning tools and concepts.
+It would show up in multiple scenarios in which we need to measure the model uncertainty such as problems addressed by classical active learning or its various versions with the similar learning paradigm.
+In fact, exploiting model uncertainty is essential for several problem domains concerning with learning from small amount of data.
+For instance, it is necessary to develop a desired output probability space in a typical active learning framework, which necessitates the model uncertainty measurement and representation\cite{b28}.
+Bayesian methods, here can play an important role to capture the underlying model uncertainty.
+Original idea of incorporating active learning with neural networks has been proposed and assessed few decades ago \cite{b25}, however in recent years, more specific efforts were performed to introduce deep learning tools to active learning framework.
+In this regard, in order to better understand the addressed problem domain, it is crucial to ponder upon the associated difficulties.
+Authors of \cite{b6}, in their work as a pioneered effort, discussed that bringing deep learning tools into active learning setting poses two major problem; uncertainty representation and the amount of data possibly needed to train the model.
+In next two sections, in order to have a taste of the basic concepts and some theoretical definitions, a brief overview of the learning paradigm of active learning and Bayesian convolutional and recurrent neural networks will be presented.